Octavius26/auto_doc/readme.md

 # Presentation

 The goal of this code is to create a pre-filled template for every sepcific function.
-It only need the definition sentence (wich can be in split in diffrents lines)
+It only need the definition sentence (wich can be split in diffrents lines)

 # Details